JyriKil/SecurityEngineeringJyriKiljo/Week3_Security_Economics_and_Psychology/README.md

 Please provide a brief explanation of each mentioned safeguarding method and cite any known use cases for each.

+Task 3 Answers:

+Intellectual property: IP refers to creations of the mind, inventions, art, literature, designs, symbols, names or images that are used to commerce.
+IPs are protected by law.
+Patents, copyrights and trademarks are types of IPs.
+Use case: Apple holds IP rights over the designs and technology of iPhones and their OS.

+Copyright: Copyright is a type of IP.
+It includes literary, music, artistic works, movies etc. It protects the creators by giving them exclusive rights to reproduction, distribution and display of their work.
+Use case: Movies, music, books etc. Are protected by copyright laws to prevent unauthorized copying or distribution.

+Patent: A patent gives exclusive rights to an inventor to make and sell their invention for a set period of time.
+Use case: Telephone was patented by Alexander Grahm Bell in 1876.

+Trademark: Trademarks legally protect symbols, logos, names and catch phrases that are used to identify and separate products and services from their competitors.
+Use case: Coca-cola's name and logo are trademarked to prevent competitors from using similar branding and marketing.

+Non-Disclosure Agreements (NDAs): Legally enforceable contract between a person who will share sensitive information, and a person who will receive this information.
+Use case: Startup companies use NDAs with new employees to protect their product development from leaking to possible competitors.

+Watermarks: Watermarks are symbols or patterns hidden in digital or printed media to mark ownership or protect content from unauthorized use.
+Use case: A photographer can watermark pictures they’ve taken and share them online.

+Software licenses: A software license is a legal instrument that governs the possible redistribution and use of software.
+Use case: Microsoft Windows is distributed under software license, preventing it from being modified without permission.

+Digital rights management (DRM): Technology used to control the access and usage of digital content.
+Use case: Streaming services use DRM to prevent users from downloading and redistributing their content.

+Software protection dongles: Electronic copy protection and content protection device.
+Use case: Used to prevent piracy and enforce that only users with legitimate licenses can use the software.

 ### Task3B: Freedom of Information

 Other side of the coin, information wants to be free.
 Pick 2 safeguarding methods from previous part and Investigate and present real-world instances where the aforementioned safeguarding methods were bypassed, highlighting entities involved and the rationale behind their actions.
 Additionally, report on how they justify these circumventions.
 Answer in 400-500 word essay.